 - More affordable: Was introduced into a lower priced category (91 percent cheaper at launch).

 - More modern: Reflects 4 years and 5 months of technical progress since the 1DC launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the A6500 is the clear winner of the contest (16 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 emerges as the winner of the match-up (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.